haiddy/haiddy.github.io/_posts/Tutorials-Summaries/2023-12-04-binary_diffing.md

 ## BinDiff

-bindiff is a tool and an IDA plugin that can get us the matched and the unmatched function between 2 samples or files.
+bindiff is a tool and an IDA plugin that can get us the matched and the unmatched functions between 2 samples or files. we can export comments or the renamaing of the functions if we already passed those steps before.

 using it as a tool or as a plugin has the same functionality but here I'm using the plugin.